facelessuser/coloraide/docs/src/markdown/compositing.md

 Color.layer([c1, c2, c3, bg], blend='normal', space="srgb")
 ```
 ///

-Lastly, if for any reason, it is desired to layer colors with alpha compositing disabled (e.g. just run blending), then
-you can simply set `operator` to `#!py3 False`.

 Check out [Compositing Operators](#compositing-operators) to learn about the many variations that are supported.